STATE OF CALIFORNIA

 Click the following links to view the meeting agenda and public meeting presentation.
 In addition, a copy of the written comment form is available here for download.

-Scoping comments on the content of the environmental information to be included in the Draft EIS/EIR will be accepted through November 7, 2013.
+Scoping comments on the content of the environmental information to be included in the Draft EIS/EIR were accepted until November 7, 2013.

 The Draft EIS/EIR will be published here, when available.

 The Final EIS/EIR will be published here, when available.

 The Commission’s Decision on the project will be published here, when available.

 Reports issued by the CPUC, reports on construction progress, and reports issued as part of the Mitigation Monitoring Program will be published here, when available.

 The CPUC, through its Environmental Review Team, is conducting an environmental review of the project.
 To request additional information or to be added to the mailing list, please contact us by email or phone, as follows: